RESPONDING WITH CARE |

 Mental Health First Aid courses train adults to recognize the potential risk factors and warning signs for a range of mental health problems, including depression, anxiety/trauma, psychosis, and psychotic disorders, substance use disorders, and self-injury.
 Trillium offers two courses, Adult Mental Health First Aid and Youth Mental Health First Aid.

-To register for a free class, enter "Mental Health First Aid" in the search box at the top of every page.
+To register for a free class, enter "Mental Health First Aid" in the search box at the top of our website.
 For more information or to request a training in your community, email MHFAtraining@TrilliumNC.org or call 1-866-998-2597.

 For more information about Mental Health First Aid, click on the link below.